 After the presentation, Sona says, “We read about the structure of the human body in the book but in the lab, we can see the body parts.
 This helps us a lot and we learn the subject much better.”
 She is grateful for this opportunity to learn in an interactive way.
 “I want to be a doctor in the future, and the laboratory is the beginning of my journey,” she says.

 Sona and her classmates have the Education Quality Improvement Program (EQUIP) to thank for supporting their school.
 With EQUIP support, the Ommolbilad Girls High school is now in high demand in Balkh Province.
-“We have standard classrooms and enough facilities for the students,” says Aminullah, 52, the school’s educational deputy.
+“We have standard classrooms and enough facilities for the students,” says Aminullah, 52.
 “The EQUIP Quality Enhancement Grant has brought about many positive additions and the quality of education is getting better day by day in the school.”

 The school is located in the Karti Noshad area in the 9th district of Mazar-e-Sharif city in Balkh Province.
 The school was established in 1990 as a co-educational school, but became a girls’ school in 2010.
 There are nearly 3,000 students attending daily classes in three sessions (shifts) and 80 teachers at the school.